jim-easterbrook/python-gphoto2/README.rst

 There are some Python helper classes to ease access to many of the low-level functions.
 This makes the package a bit more Pythonic, but you will still need to deal directly with the lower level at times.

-There are still parts of the libgphoto2 API that are not included in python-gphoto2.
-Please let me know if you have any specific requirements.

 Dependencies
 ------------